domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 <p class="meta">29 Jun 2018 - Berkeley, CA</p>

 ## Anthropic Principle
 The universe had to be such as to allow for observers to evolve within it.
 A universe without conscious observers would be logically inconsistent.
 No surprise that the universe is "improbably" tuned for life.

 ## Apriorism
 Belief in categories of knowledge as simple givens; irreducible and immanent in the human by virtue of its inherent makeup (as opposed to, say, empiricism).

 ## Alain Badiou, French Philosopher
 Truths that force knowledge lead to new truths; thus, old truths are ancestors of new truths; thus, old truths are eternalized when conceived (an Evental moment).

+On Georg Cantor, Mathematician: There is the infinity of real numbers (real), there is the infinity of whole or natural numbers (imaginary), and there is a gap in between.

 ## Charles Baudelaire, French Poet
 Regarded each new innovation, each new promise of an ideal existence within consumer society, as a failed enterprise.
 Regarded new commodities as already dead things.
 Our desires for new goods are ultimately self-defeating because soon enough our shiny new purchases will be forgotten junk stored in our attics and garages.
 All that is left after all those purchases are the debts and desire to feel at home while connecting to something larger than ourselves.

 Dielectical turn: By embracing self-defeat, we actually get in closer touch with our shared fantasies and desires.